 What was the purpose of soul cakes?

-During the Middle Ages, soul cakes were also given to the costumed entertainers known as mummers, who made their rounds on Halloween.
-This practice is widely regarded as the origin of what we know today as 'trick or treating'.
+During the Middle Ages, soul cakes were also given to costumed entertainers known as mummers, who would go from house to house on Halloween.

 ✔️ Why you'll love this recipe!